DavidMei99/Cooper-Playground/README.md

 2. Administrator of a group can create/edit events(time, location, etc.).

-3. User can join any existing group, and administrator can add/delete members from her managed group.
+3. Users can join any existing group, and administrators can add/delete members from their managed groups.

-4. User can view his/her attended groups as well as associated events.
+4. Users can view their attended groups as well as associated events.

-5. User can parpticipate any event created in her attended group.
+5. Users can parpticipate in any event created in their attended groups.

 ## Program Guidance